AlexsLemonade/scpca-nf/custom-celltype-references.md

 Once this file is created, save it as `<cellassign_reference_name>.tsv`.

-### Creating your cell type metadata file
+## Create a cell type reference metadata file

 When performing cell type annotation, `scpca-nf` requires a TSV metadata file with information about cell type references, [as described in these instructions](./external-instructions.md#preparing-the-project-cell-type-metadata-file).

-This metadata should include the following columns.
-Each row should indicate a `scpca_project_id` that you would like to perform cell typing with a custom reference.
+This metadata should include the following columns, where row indicates a `scpca_project_id` that you would like to perform cell typing with a custom reference.

 - `scpca_project_id`: A project ID.
 All libraries associated with this project ID will use the same cell type references.